February 10, 2021

 - Versions are not immutable recovery points.
 So, if a file is deleted, older versions of the file are deleted as well.

-- Versioning doesn’t enable centralized management of user data.
+- Versioning doesn’t enable centralised management of user data.
 In other words, you don’t have control over backup and recovery—it's left in the hands of end users.

 - Versioning doesn’t maintain recovery points across files, folders, settings and users.
 If you only need to restore a couple of files, no big deal.
 But, large restores are a time-consuming, manual process.